Sunday, April 23, 2017

 To you all I wish God’s blessing.
 Take home my greeting: how thankful I am for you and how I still love to wander in Bavaria in my heart, and live and hope that it will always be so.
 Vergelt’s Gott.

-'Vergelt's Gott' means 'may God repay [you for] it', or 'may God reward you'.
-My translation falls apart at the seams not least when translating 'Himmel' which in German means the sky and Heaven alike.
+‘Vergelt’s Gott’ means ‘may God repay it’, or ‘may God reward you for it’.
+My translation falls apart at the seams not least when translating ‘Himmel’ which in German means the sky and Heaven alike.

 Of course we are all aware of the intelligence of the mind that produced these words, and, indeed, there it is lying just under the surface.
 But what strikes me first about this speech is its homeliness.
 German has a better word: Gemütlichkeit, which translates as ‘cosiness’ in one sense, and ‘conviviality’ in another, but in yet a third a comfort deeper than comfort.
 It derives from the noun Gemüt, meaning ‘disposition’, or ‘mind’, or ‘soul’, so what is gemütlich is homely and comfortable to the very depths, and answers the longings of the very soul.
 No wonder the Bavarian guests are addressed in the familiar second person, ihr and euch… He is simply Fr.
 Ratzinger, a diocesan priest of Munich-Freising, a humble worker in the vineyard of the Lord.